ShenFeiyi/LightField_v2_Toolbox/README.md

         To ignore ALL warnings, set ignoreWarning = True

     Args:
-        stp_arr (numpy.ndarray): A numpy array image with small stops. (other image file that is able to convert to numpy.ndarray is alse acceptable) approxSpacing (int, default=200): Approximate spacing between stops. filterDiskMult (float, default=1/8): Filter disk radius, relative to spacing of stops. imageBoundary (int, default=50): Image boundary width, help remove local maximums that are close to boundary (not real centers). debugDisplay (bool, default=False): Debug display, to show whether centers are estimated correctly. ignoreWarning (bool, default=False): Whether to ignore warnings.
+        stp_arr (numpy.ndarray): A numpy array image. (other data format that is able to convert to numpy.ndarray is alse acceptable) approxSpacing (int, default=200): Approximate spacing between stops. filterDiskMult (float, default=1/6): Filter disk radius, relative to spacing of stops. imageBoundary (int, default=50): Image boundary width, help remove local maximums that are close to boundary (not real centers). debugDisplay (bool, default=False): Debug display, to show whether centers are estimated correctly. ignoreWarning (bool, default=False): Whether to ignore warnings.